 A similar desire to connect with those most in need was behind the Fund’s 2007 decision to refocus its grant-making on existing businesses, said chairman Bruce Hotaling.
 He joined the board of directors in 1996 when it was mainly composed of older white men.

-Sign up for the Reasons to be Cheerful newsletter.While Hotaling and Fink are not aware of any policies that historically excluded Black or female business owners, both noted the possibility that, in practice, few recipients were anything other than white male business owners.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.While Hotaling and Fink are not aware of any policies that historically excluded Black or female business owners, both noted the possibility that, in practice, few recipients were anything other than white male business owners.

 “The organization was born from a different Philadelphia,” Hotaling says.
 “Now we have a board of directors that looks like Philadelphia, with Black and brown people, women, and immigrants.
 This is really making a difference.”